Who is Hedgehog on the Masked Singer?

 Is Hedgehog Michael McIntyre?

-One other well-known Michael has been thrown into the combination, as some followers imagine the posh-sounding Hedgehog is actually comic Michael McIntyre.
+One other well-known Michael has been thrown into the combo, as some followers imagine the posh-sounding Hedgehog is the truth is comic Michael McIntyre.

 The stand-up comedian introduced Comedy Roadshow and the Royal Selection efficiency on two events.
-He presently hosts Michael McIntyre’s Large Present on BBC One.
+He at present hosts Michael McIntyre’s Massive Present on BBC One.

 Some viewers assume that Hedgehog’s mannerisms point out that he’s a slapstick comedian, and that his plummy accent is a useless ringer for McIntyre’s.